Decriminalizing Prostitution Might Create a Major Morality Shift

 For example, it is estimated that a sex worker in Nevada can make $100,000 annually with just one week of work per month in a legal brothel.
 The legal side of the industry generates more than $75 million in revenue each year.
 But it is estimated that over $7 billion in illegal prostitution takes place annually in the Nevada population centers of Las Vegas, Reno, and Carson City.

-Fortunately, several states are currently considering legislation to legalize prostitution, including Maine, Massachusetts, Rhode Island, New York, and the District of Columbia.
+As it stands currently, several states are currently considering legislation to legalize prostitution, including Maine, Massachusetts, Rhode Island, New York, and the District of Columbia.

 In the final installment of this series, I will confront one final area of controversial criminal law in America: suicide.